cs573-24s/a2-DataVis-7Ways/README.md

 I think that due to the specialized nature of technical skills, particularly in coding, their widespread adoption among non-coders may be limited.

 **Technical achievements:**
-Dynamic Data Loading: Uses D3 to asynchronously load data from the "penglings.csv" file, allowing for dynamic data integration.
-Color and Size Encoding: Encodes species information with custom colors and bill length with variable circle sizes, providing a multi-dimensional representation of the data.
+- Color and Size Encoding: Encodes species information with custom colors and bill length with variable circle sizes, providing a multi-dimensional representation of the data.
-Text Annotations: Adds informative text annotations for axis titles and legends, contributing to the clarity of the visualization.
+- Text Annotations: Adds informative text annotations for axis titles and legends, contributing to the clarity of the visualization.

 **Design achievements:**
-Consistent Styling: Maintains consistent and cohesive styling throughout the visualization, contributing to a unified and aesthetically pleasing design.
+- Consistent Styling: Maintains consistent and cohesive styling throughout the visualization, contributing to a unified and aesthetically pleasing design.
-Dynamic Size & Color Legend implementation:  Utilizes a custom color mapping for each penguin species and dynamically generates legends for both size and color based on the specified data ranges and color mapping
+- Dynamic Size & Color Legend implementation:  Utilizes a custom color mapping for each penguin species and dynamically generates legends for both size and color based on the specified data ranges and color mapping

 # 2. Flourish
 Flourish is a data visualization platform that enables users to create interactive and engaging visualizations, including maps, charts, and narratives, without extensive coding.
 With a user-friendly interface, it simplifies the process of storytelling through data, making it accessible for a wide range of users.